markusmoenig/Eldiron/docs/docs/official_rules.md

 | Explicit override | project `tile_id`, `avatar`, or empty visual fields win |

 On load, Eldiron resolves the effective ruleset palette into the project's Ruleset Palette.
-This keeps official item previews, avatar channels, UI defaults, and generated ruleset icons on stable rules-owned indices.
+This keeps avatar channels, UI color defaults, and generated missing-art fallbacks on stable rules-owned indices.
+Authored icon PNGs retain their own RGBA colors and are not palette-remapped at runtime.

 The editable Art Palette remains separate for tiles, drawing, palette-index geometry sources, and 3D Paint.